Standing Out in a Crowded Primary

 In the March 2013 primary for the open congressional seat covering coastal South Carolina, $4.1 million was spent by 16 candidates who split only 53,793 votes.
 The winner, with 37 percent of the vote, was the disgraced former governor (who resigned after disappearing with his mistress).
 And he was outspent by five other candidates.
 In second place was a former Charleston county councilman, with only 13 percent of the vote.

-(The good news is that money doesn't have as much to do with it.
-The top two vote-getters were outspent by four others.
+So the good news is that money doesn't have as much to do with it.
+The top two vote-getters in that election were outspent by four others.
 The top two spenders each dropped $750,000 and came in fifth and sixth with about six percent.
-More than $200 per vote.)
+More than $200 per vote.

 Politics is a people business.